Bifurcations and Chaos in Ho\v{r}ava-Lifshitz Cosmology: Subcritical case

 The iterates of the Kasner eIFS are given by its Hutchinson operator:

 This allows us to formulate the following conjecture: \begin{conjecture} The Kasner circle eIFS is chaotic when $v\in (0,1/2)$. \end{conjecture}

 We expect that the Kasner circle eIFS is chaotic due to the expanding properties of each map of the Kasner circle eIFS~\eqref{KasnerIFS}.
 However, the notion of chaos still has to be further developed for multivalued maps.
 We suggest two different approaches to tackle this problem.
 First, one can attempt to generalize the notion of chaotic discrete dynamical systems to eIFS using the Hausdorff distance between sets, since the image under the Hutchinson operator of the Kasner map in~\eqref{KasnerHutchinson} is a set of points.
 Second, one can try to incorporate different symbols $\mu\nu\zeta$ in the definition of chaos, and require that topological mixing occurs for some, for generic, or for all symbols $\mu\nu\zeta$.
 Roughly speaking, this means that there are chaotic realizations of the eIFS.
+Such a realization of chaos for some symbols $\mu\nu\zeta$ has been achieved for the Kasner multivalued map in \cite{LappicyDaniel}.

 We also expect that there are two special iterations in the Hutchinson operator~\eqref{KasnerHutchinson} which dictate the chaotic dynamics.
 Whenever some iterate of a point $p$ reaches the overlap $A_\alpha\cap A_\beta$, there are two choices of maps: one corresponding to orbits originating from the auxiliary point $\mathrm{Q}_\alpha /v$ and one from $\mathrm{Q}_\beta /v$.
 Consider the iteration ${\cal K}_{\mu_n\nu_n\zeta_n}\circ ...\circ {\cal K}_{\mu_1\nu_1\zeta_1}(p)$, related to a symbolic sequence $(\mu_k,\nu_k,\zeta_k)_{k\in\mathbb{N}_0}$ that always selects the map with minimum expansion rate among the two choices, and define it to be $\mathcal{K}^n_m(p)$.
 Similarly, denote by $\mathcal{K}^n_M(p)$ the iteration that always selects the map with maximum expansion among the two choices.
 These maps are uniquely determined for each point that is not a Taub point.
 We expect the dynamics of $\mathcal{K}^n_m$ and $\mathcal{K}^n_M$ to quantify how chaotic the full dynamics turns out to be, although there are several technical problems which need to be resolved, especially in connection with the Taub points.